lumonkey/HiWorld/README.md

 - [ ] User can add a profile picture.
 - [ ] Profile pictures are shown for posts and comments.
 - [ ] User can add a friend.
-- [ ] User can view the nearby users on the map.
+- [ ] User can view the nearby users on the map with pinpoints.

 ### [BONUS] Digital Wireframes & Mockups
 <img src="https://i.imgur.com/lYHn37F.jpg" height=200>